 As a student, Mautner-Rodgers attended the Aspen Music Festival, ENCORE school for strings, Los Angeles Philharmonic Institute, Taos Music Festival, and National Repertory Orchestra in CO.
 In recent summers, she has played with …

 Peter McGuire was previously a member of the Minnesota Orchestra from 2003 to 2012.
-Peter joins the orchestra again this season after serving as a Second Concertmaster with the Tonhalle Orchester-Zürich for three years.
+Peter joined the orchestra again in 2016 after serving as a Second Concertmaster with the Tonhalle Orchester-Zürich for three years.

 Ralph Votapek’s early triumphs — as winner of the prestigious Naumburg Award and gold Medalist in the first Van Cliburn International Piano Competition — were an auspicious prelude to an even more remarkable career.
 Votapek’s compelling keyboard style embodies all that is best in twentieth-century piano traditions, combining the fire, poetry and tonal warmth of the grand-manner prewar era with the modern-day virtues of fastidious clarity and electrifying rhythmic flair.